Leitrim - Current HF Antennas

 |This rosette array depicts the experimental system that was built at

-Cambridge Bay, not the similar but later and larger system at Leitrim.
+Cambridge Bay.
+Later on, a similar but larger system was built at Leitrim.

 The system enables accurate bearings of radio signals to be obtained rapidly.
 It employs a "rosette array" of directional Beverage antennas.
-The antennas are rapidly scanned to find which one is receiving the largest amplitude signal; this gives an approximate bearing.
-This signal is then compared with the signals of two adjacent antennas in the array and the results of these comparisons provide a measure of the amount and direction that the true bearing differs from the approximate bearing.
+The antennas are rapidly scanned to find which one is receiving the largest amplitude signal.
+This gives an approximate bearing.
+Next,the signal is then compared with the signals of two adjacent antennas in the array and the results of these comparisons provide a measure of the amount and direction that the true bearing differs from the approximate bearing.
 (Source: Page 70 of CRC Report.
 No 1282)

 |A classic Beverage receiving antenna requires a lot of space.
 Usually it is one or more wavelengths long, mounted parallel to the ground at an approximate height of 6 feet and oriented in the direction of the desired reception.
 A nominal 9:1 balun is required at the juncture of the wire and 50 or 75 ohm coaxial feedline.
 The far end is terminated with a nominal 600 ohm resistance.
 The Beverage antenna is highly directional, responsive to low-angle signals, has little noise pick-up, and produces excellent signal to noise ratios.
 Properly designed Beverage receiving antennas are very effective across the entire HF frequency range.
 (Graphic courtesy W8WWV)|